palewire/first-python-notebook/docs/charts/index.rst

 Chapter 12: Hello charts
 ========================

-Python has a number of charting tools that can work hand-in-hand with ``pandas``. `Altair <https://altair-viz.github.io/>`_ is a relative newbie in that space, but it's got good documentation and can display charts right in your Jupyter Notebook — and export to lots of other formats.
+Python has a number of charting tools that can work hand-in-hand with pandas. `Altair <https://altair-viz.github.io/>`_ is a relative newbie, but it's got good documentation and can display charts right in your Jupyter Notebook — plus it can export to lots of other formats.

 Let's take it for a spin.

-Before we start, we need to make sure ``altair`` is installed.
+Before we start, we need to make sure it is installed.
 Head back to your terminal and practice that pipenv install process.

 .. code-block:: bash